ECB's Draghi loses chief adviser to insurer AXA

-FRANKFURT (Reuters) - Mario Draghi’s chief adviser is quitting the European Central Bank to take up a post at French insurer AXA (AXAF.PA), leaving the ECB president without an ally who helped shape his plans to fight the euro zone crisis.
+FRANKFURT, Oct 1 (Reuters) - Mario Draghi’s chief adviser is quitting the European Central Bank to take up a post at French insurer AXA, leaving the ECB president without an ally who helped shape his plans to fight the euro zone crisis.

 A softly spoken ECB veteran, who has been at the bank since it was founded in 1998, Thimann’s experience and understanding of Germany have proven highly valuable to Draghi, who used him to help sharpen views and plans, and also promoted him.